dmacjam/dmacjam.github.io/_pages/about.md

 title: "About"
 ---

-Jakub is a machine Learning Engineer with experience in research and industry.
-He led successful implementation of multiple machine learning use cases from prototype to production.
+Jakub is a Machine Learning Engineer with experience in research and industry.
+He was leading successful implementation of multiple machine learning use cases from prototype to production.
 Jakub received awards for academic work and he is a life-long learner and educator.

 <br>
 **Research topics**: